oceane-fruchet/Data-Analysis-Code/README.md

 #
 # Data Analysis Code

-This git provides Matlab functions used to analyze Neuralynx electrophysiology recordings.
+This git contains Matlab functions used to analyze Neuralynx electrophysiology recordings.
 This code is routinely used in the lab to perform data analysis and graph results.

 ## Contact